 Students who “Identify” themselves through FASHION & Clothing - These are kids who maybe haven’t found their way just yet and are trying out different things.
 The underlying theme however, will likely be how they express themselves through clothing - Fashion Studies can help channel that energy into a real life skills, they can use to create their own fashion, expand their focus and open their minds to a career in Apparel and Design.

-Please fill out the Early Access Waist List Application before purchasing the course (click on the Pink link above).
+Please fill out the Application before purchasing the course (click on the Pink link above).
 We need to review your application before we approve students for the course.
 You can submit your application before registration begins to be put on our waitlist and get early access to registration.
 Once your application is approved, you may secure a spot by purchasing the course.

 Registration begins July 15th.
-We Follow the link below to sign up for our Fashion Studies Program.
-Save $400 if you sign up before July 31st.
 Payment plans available.
 Program runs September through December for 15 weeks.
 Please see description when signing up for specific dates.

 See what students are saying about our program